 Strength Training Tips Before You Get Started

 For just 20-30 minutes a day, just a few days a week, you can change the way your body ages and the way you feel in that body.
 So are you ready to give it a try?
-A couple things before you get started.
-Weight Training is perfectly safe for those over 50, but make sure you do a few simple things first:
+Before you get started you should know that weight training is perfectly safe for those over 50, but make sure you do a few simple things first:

 - Check with your doctor before dramatically increasing your exercise regimen or if you have any pre-existing injuries or conditions.